 - Opportunities to network with full-time employees and senior management.

-To apply, students need to post for positions at NU Jobs and submit an application and resume.
+To apply, students need to post for positions at Eversource Jobs and submit an application and resume.

 UI has established an internship and scholarship program to identify and develop a talent pool to support the company’s business needs.
 UI has instituted three unique opportunities: a traditional internship/co-op program, an engineering scholarship, and a partnership program with INROADS.